(509) 453-4614 Fax: (509) 225-2712

 Monday to Friday, 8 a.m. - 5 p.m.

-Yakima Vascular Associates offers comprehensive, state-of-the-art care for vascular diseases and conditions.
+Yakima Vascular Associates offers comprehensive care for vascular diseases and conditions.
 Our surgeons offer the following surgical, non-surgical and minimally invasive endovascular surgery treatments:

 Abdominal Aortic Aneurysm Repair

 An aortic aneurysm is a bulge in a section of the body's main artery known as the aorta.
 The aorta carries oxygen-rich blood from the heart to the rest of the body.
 Because the section with the aneurysm is overstretched and weak, it can burst.
 If the aorta bursts, it can cause serious bleeding that can quickly lead to death.
 Aneurysms can form in any section of the aorta, but they are most common in the abdominal area.

 Learn more about what causes an AAA, the symptoms, risk factors, diagnosis and treatment options.

 Angioplasty is a non-surgical procedure that can be used to open blocked heart arteries.
 Stent placement is another option that can be done during angioplasty.

 The procedure is performed in the cardiac catheterization laboratory or cath lab.
 Learn more about Angioplasty »

 The body has two systems of veins, the superficial and the deep.
 The deep system exists in the muscles of the body.
 A deep vein thrombosis or DVT occurs when a blood clot forms in a vein of the deep system.
 Learn more about this condition by Arterial and DVT Thromboectomy »

 Bypass grafts can be used to re-route blood flow around the section of an artery that may be blocked.
 Learn more about Bypass Grafts »